lumos9/data-drift/README.md

 ## 🚀 **Overview**

 **Data Drift** is a flexible and scalable ETL (Extract, Transform, Load) framework built in Java, designed to handle diverse data sources and sinks with ease.
-It enables seamless data integration from streaming platforms like Kafka and traditional databases to modern storage and processing systems.
+It enables seamless data integration from streaming platforms like Local File System, Aws S3, Kafka and traditional databases to modern storage and processing systems.
+All the processing can be done with just a yml config file

 ## 🎯 **Features**

 - ✅ Support for multiple data sources (e.g., files, S3, Kafka, databases)
+- ✅ All sources and sinks are configured with one config file
 - ✅ Configurable pipelines for different transformation needs
 - ✅ High-performance, fault-tolerant processing
 - ✅ Modular architecture for easy extension